Roman2K/sabprune/README.md

 > SABnzbd auto-cleanup after misfired imports by Radarr/Sonarr

 Often times, Radarr and Sonarr fail to properly import files downloaded by SABnzbd.
-They either do a copy and leave source files behind, don't necessarily mark the files as imported, or don't even seem to trigger any import task at all.
+They either make a copy and leave source files behind, don't necessarily mark the files as imported, or don't even seem to trigger any import task at all.

 This program compensates for such mishaps.
 Directories are matched against each PVR's grab and import history.
 Necessary imports are triggered and waited for